 Mini LED is the next big thing in TV technology.
-But how does it compare to the current king of premium sets, OLED?
-Can it really beat OLED for everything from brightness, contrast, HDR performance and response – or give QLED the edge that it needs?
+But how does it compare to the current king of premium TV sets, OLED?

 Mini LED vs OLED: per-pixel lighting